-They find application in monitoring large structures (bridges, dams, high rise buildings) and landslides.
+They designed to monitor large structures (bridges, dams, high rise buildings) and landslides.

-Depending on the customer needs our systems can be equipped with high performance GNSS receivers achieving sub-millimetric precision or with low cost GNSS receivers still performing good reaching 1mm precision.
+Depending on the customers needs our systems can be equipped with high performance GNSS receivers achieving sub-millimetric precision or with low cost GNSS receivers still performing well and reaching 1mm precision.

-Gea and Gemini working principle is based on the data analysis coming from two or more baseline created by GNSS receivers.
+Gea and Gemini work based on the data analysis coming from two or more baselines created by GNSS receivers.

-A base station is identified and located outside the monitored zone, one or more monitoring stations are installed on the structure of interest.
+A base station is identified and located outside the monitored zone, one or more monitoring stations are installed on the structure in question.

-Stations communicates with each other through radio or wired connection.
+Stations communicate with each other through radio or wired connections.

-A PC Server collects all data coming from the stations and analyze the baselines.
+A PC Server collects all data coming from the stations and analyzes the baselines.

 Software can send email or sms alarms based on previous defined trigger events.

-This is a typical question, since we are using in the worst case a GNSS receiver with 5m precision, how is it possible to achieve 1 mm precision?
+This is a typical question and since we are using a GNSS receiver with 5m precision (in the worst case), how is it possible to achieve 1 mm precision?